Home

 Add to My MSN

-Articles on golf-excercises, golf fitness
+Articles on golf excercises and golf fitness

 It is common knowledge that if you you really want to improve your golf game it is important that you carry out some golf-excercises before you play.
 The old expression " Proper Planning Prevents Poor Performance" springs to mind.

-The idea of golf fitness exercises and their benefit to short game play came into focus during a conversation with PGA Teaching professional Christopher Smith.
+The idea of golf exercises and their benefit to short game play came into focus during a conversation with PGA Teaching professional Christopher Smith.
 Christopher is a great instructor; he works with Nike Golf, is rated as a top instructor in the Pacific Northwest, and was recently featured in Golf Digest Magazine.
 Not to long ago Christopher and I filmed a couple of golf instruction videos together.
 One of the videos was on the short game.

 The video we filmed was not your "typical" short game video.
 Where we instructed you to place your feet here, clubface in this position, hands forward of the ball, etc, etc. It was a much better approach in the video and discussed concepts of the short game.
 Christopher presented ways to think about short game shots, and processes to improve your short game.